rosshemsley/kalman/README.md

 For runnable examples, see `/examples`.
 Below, the most basic example of filtering a noisy time series.
-The model here is just a Brownian motion model, which assumes that the time series represents a hidden value is static apart from a Brownian noise component.
+The model here is just a Brownian motion model, which assumes that the time series represents a hidden value that is static apart from a Brownian noise component.

 ```go